Advanced studies in Ayurveda medicine

 Practice of manual therapy 2

-- reducing manual therapies (apatarpana)
+- Reducing manual therapies (apatarpana)

-- restorative manual therapies (samtarpana)
+- Restorative manual therapies (samtarpana)

-- herbal bag massage (pindasveda)
+- Herbal bag massage (pindasveda)

-- whole-body oil pouring (dhara, pizzichil)
+- Full body oil pouring (dhara, pizzichil)

 - Dry massage (udvartana)